-We made the leap (although not an easy one, but that's a whole other story!) and we've never felt happier or healthier.
-Six years ago I was diagnosed with trigeminal neuroglia & Grave's disease, followed by more diagnoses as the neuropathy spread throughout my body.
-I managed the pain with prescription medications and the love and support of my friends and family.
-I don't like to talk about it much because I don't want to give it anymore of my time and thoughts that it has already taken.
-But it's an important part of the story of why I'm passionate now about eating differently and changing the way we view our environment and lifestyle.
-I'm so thankful to have my health back and neither the countless doctors or myself know the answer as to "why?".
-It could be the serene feeling of the land & gardens, the organic eggs & vegetables we gather, or maybe it's the healing waters of our historic aquifer; perhaps it's a combination.
-I will readily admit I never thought I'd ever know this much about raising chickens or caring for goats-rumor has it cows are on the way too!
-Starting a farm is certainly far from glamorous but it makes us smile and has given me my health, and that is a blessing.
-Our girls lives have changed too.
-They love the farm and have started their own business selling their farm eggs and raising chicks for our coop clients.
-And I've never seen my husband happier using his incredible talent building custom chicken coops & raised gardens for both our home and our community.
+We followed God's plan that we were meant to live differently (although not an easy change, but that's a whole other story!) and we've never felt happier or healthier.
+As long as I can remember I've struggled with IBD but Six years ago my health declined and I was diagnosed with trigeminal neuroglia & Grave's disease, followed by more diagnoses as the neuropathy spread throughout my body.
+I don't like to talk about it much because I don't want to give it anymore of my thoughts & time that it has already taken.
+But it's an important part of the story of how I learned changing the way we view our environment and lifestyle is so important.
+I'm incredibly thankful to have my health back and neither the countless doctors or myself know the exact answer as to "why?".
+It could be the mind-body connection, the peacefulness and serene feeling of our farm or maybe it's the organic eggs & vegetables we now gather.
+It could possibly be the healing waters of our ancient aquifer; perhaps it's a combination.
+I will readily admit I never thought I'd ever know this much about raising chickens, caring for goats & certainly not hosting Farm Yoga!

-I believe, as we all do, that we need to take more time to be thankful, relax, reconnect and smile more.
-I hope that our farm can help you and your family embrace a little of the farm life.
-Even if it's a simple as a smile while you're visiting, or a garden to grow.
+I believe, as we all do, that we need to take more time to be thankful, reconnect and smile more.
+We've been given this opportunity not just for ourselves but to share it with others.
+It's my hope that our farm can help you and your family embrace a little of the farm life & it's healing powers.
+Even if it's a simple as a smile while you're visiting, a coop of your own, or a garden to grow.
 We invite you to join us on our farm and leave feeling healthier, happier and connected with nature.
 Thanks for reading our story & following our journey.
-We hope we'll see you at the farm and in the garden!
+We hope we'll see you at the farm and in the garden! xoxo Shelley